Akincey/post-install-config/README.md

 </p>
 <p>
-I created an agent profile for Jane Doe, assigning her to the Sys Admins department and granting her full access permissions to perform administrative tasks without restrictions.
+I created an agent profile for Jane Doe, assigning her to the Sys Admins department and granting her full access permissions.
+This level of access was necessary to allow her to manage tickets, configure system settings, and support administrative operations without limitations
 </p>
 <br />